hitokiri-mata/katacoda-courses/kubernetes-ml/kubeflow/step4-dashboard.md

 Upon first arrival the Dashboard will ask to create a first working space called a Namespace.
-Use the defaulted `anonymous` This namespace you name will coincide with a Kubernetes Namespace.
+Use the suggested name `anonymous` This namespace you name will coincide with a Kubernetes Namespace.

 `kubectl get namespaces`{{execute}}